 Arizona

 The Commission has approved the changes to the stranded cost-recovery and renewables sections of the electric restructuring bill.
-Yet, all changes are not
+But not all changes are complete.

-complete, the final deregulation and competition rules will be issued with the next four to six months.

 On May 17, 1999 APS filed their proposed restructuring plan with the Commission.
 Tucson Electric is expected to file their proposed restructuring plan by June